 If you own a large property, you can grow plenty of produce.
 After subtracting your self-consumption, the rest of your harvest can be sold.
-You can take your produce to a farmer’s market, offer them to your neighbors, or package them properly and sell online.
+You can take your produce to a farmer’s market, offer them to your neighbors, or package them properly and sell them online.

 When you take your produce to the farmer’s market, place them in wooden crates.
 They make transport easier and your products more pleasing to the eyes.
-The Rustic Brown Wood Nesting Storage Crates from MyGift come with chalkboard front panel and cut-out handles
+The Rustic Brown Wood Nesting Storage Crates from MyGift come with a chalkboard front panel and cut-out handles

 Sell Plants and Seeds